SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-21-wastewater-redux.md

-So it looks like there's predictive information, but it's difficult to use because of (a) data artifacts like RNA outliers or negative death rates, (b) only 2 waves to work with, and (c) the pragmatics medical treatment for COVID-19 were chaning rapidly, as was the population getting infected (old vs young) in the 2 waves.
+So it looks like there's predictive information, but it's difficult to use because of (a) data artifacts like RNA outliers or negative death rates, (b) only 2 waves to work with, and (c) the pragmatics medical treatment for COVID-19 were changing rapidly, as was the population getting infected (old vs young) in the 2 waves.